| 印刷用原稿:

 -- a struggle against the common enemies of man: tyranny, poverty,

+disease, and war itself.
 Can we forge against these enemies a grand and global alliance,

 North and South, East and West, that can assure a more fruitful

+life for all mankind?
+Will you join in that historic effort?
 In the long history of the world, only a few generations have been

 granted the role of defending freedom in its hour of maximum danger.